spacelift-io/user-documentation/docs/vendors/terragrunt/limitations.md

 ## Resource Deletion

 Our Terragrunt support currently does not support resources being deleted during stack deletion, this includes through the Spacelift stack destructor or the "Delete Stack" option in the UI.

+## Run-all with external dependencies

+By default, run-all within a stack that has external dependencies doesn't work as expected because it can't read the state from the dependent stacks.
+We provide a stack label `feature:terragrunt_permit_missing_planfiles`, which allows skipping failed plan read errors.
+Note that you will still see errors from terraform plan commands in the logs.